Grooby Productions: Company history

-By 2018 the company operates over 35 adult trans paysites and has 50 DVD releases a year.
+By 2018 the company operates over 35 adult trans pay sites and has 50 DVD releases a year.
 October 2018 saw the release of trans adult performer, Domino Presley's directorial debut 'Domino Presley's House of Whores' as the first of a series, featuring Domino, Natalie Mars, Eddie Wood and the return of Jane Marie.

 Transgender Erotica Awards

 Grooby hosts an annual event, the Transgender Erotica Awards (TEA), held each February/March in Los Angeles.
-Citing a poor representation of transgender performers and producers in mainstream adult awards ceremonies, the annual event was created to recognize achievement in the transgender adult industry.
+A representation of transgender performers and producers in mainstream adult awards ceremonies, the annual event was created to recognize achievement in the transgender adult industry.
 It began as a small online-only awards show, and has since grown into a well-attended event, honoring models and performers in 21 categories and attracting attention from outside of the trans community.